victoriadrake/hugo-theme-memex/README.md

 When you're ready, you can deploy automatically with services like:

-- [Neocities](https://neocities.org/), either using the [included workflow](https://github.com/victoriadrake/hugo-theme-memex/blob/master/.github/workflows/build.yaml) or drag-and-drop upload.
-- GitHub Actions can deploy to [GitHub Pages](https://pages.github.com/) using the [included workflow](https://github.com/victoriadrake/hugo-theme-memex/blob/master/.github/workflows/build.yaml).
-Just [configure your publishing source](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to be your `docs/` directory.
+- GitHub Actions to [GitHub Pages](https://pages.github.com/).
+Just [configure your publishing source](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+- [Neocities](https://neocities.org/) with or drag-and-drop upload.
 - Other repository hosting services, like [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) can also serve static sites.

-To use the included GitHub Actions workflow, be sure to move the `.github` folder to the root of your site.
-The path should be: `example/.github/workflows/build.yaml`.

 ## IndieWeb Features